 Core therapy training experiences occur in two primary modalities.
-The fellow will provide 10-12 hours of direct clinical care.
+The fellow will provide individual treatment to a caseload of approximately 8-10 clients.
 Clients present with a variety of behavioral health issues, including: depression, anxiety, psychosis, substance use, PTSD, and personality disorders.
-As clients often present with concurrent psychosocial issues, such as homelessness, parole/probation involvement, inadequate access to medical services, and extreme poverty and hardship, the fellow can also expect to integrate case management into their clinical responsibilities and facilitate coordination of care in the community.
-Additionally, the fellow will co-facilitate the Ambulatory Specific Adjunctive Program (ASAP), which is designed to provide intensive clinical care within a group format.
+As clients often present with concurrent psychosocial issues, such as homelessness, parole/probation involvement, inadequate access to medical services, and extreme poverty and hardship, fellows can also expect to integrate case management into their clinical responsibilities and facilitate coordination of care in the community.
+Additionally, the fellow will facilitate the Ambulatory Specific Adjunctive Program (ASAP), which is designed to provide intensive clinical care within a group format.
 As part of this experience, the fellow may also provide peer consultation to third year medical students rotating through the Clinic.

-The primary evidence-based practices (EBPs) utilized in this placement setting include motivational interviewing and cognitive behavioral therapy.
-The fellow will receive ample training and supervision in a variety of modalities.
-Specifically, the fellow will receive training on how to culturally and linguistically adapt individual and group treatment.
+The following evidence-based practices (EBPs) are used in this placement setting: motivational interviewing and cognitive behavioral therapy.
+The fellow will receive ample training and supervision in both of these modalities.
+Specifically, the fellow will receive training on how to culturally and linguistically adapt and integrate these modalities in the provision of individual and group treatment.

 The training program is committed to providing the fellow with a culturally and linguistically appropriate training experience.
-As a result, the fellow is immersed in an environment in which Spanish is the dominant language spoken among staff and clients alike.
+The fellow is immersed in an environment in which Spanish is the dominant language spoken among staff and clients alike.
 This shared language is juxtaposed with the rich diversity the fellow will also experience in relation to gender, race, sexual orientation, gender identity, socio-economic status, culture, geography, country of origin, disability status, and spiritual beliefs.

 The fellow will have the opportunity to participate in original and/or ongoing research projects based within the Clinic.
 Additional mentoring and supervision related to the development of culturally competent clinical research skills can also be arranged based on the fellow’s interests and training goals.